sargentJE/myaccess-email-campaign/myaccess-launch-campaign/06-troubleshooting-and-optimisation.md

-# Troubleshooting & Optimisation – MyAccess Launch Campaign

-This document helps you debug what’s happening **while the campaign is running**, and decide what to adjust.
+# When Things Don't Work

+Check this while the campaign is running.
+Don't wait until the end.

 ---

-## 1. Key Metrics at a Glance

-Track at least:
+## What to track

-- **Email:**
+**Email:**
-  - Opens, clicks, replies, unsubscribes, spam complaints.
+- Opens, clicks, replies
-- **Web:**
+- Unsubscribes, spam complaints

+**Website:**
-  - Page views, time on page, conversion rates (reg → webinar, webinar → pilot).
+- Page views, time on page
+- Registration conversions

+**Webinar:**
+- Registrations vs list size
+- Live attendance vs registrations
-- **Webinar:**
+- Replay views

-  - Registrations, live attendance, replay views.
-- **LinkedIn:**
+**LinkedIn:**
-  - Post impressions, reactions, comments, link clicks, event joins.
+- Impressions, reactions, comments
+- Link clicks
+- Event joins

-- **Commercial:**
+**Commercial:**
-  - Discovery calls booked.
+- Discovery calls booked
-  - Pilots agreed.
+- Pilots agreed

-Review weekly during the campaign and after major sends (Email 1–3, 4–7, 8–9, webinar).
+Review weekly.
+And after major sends (Email 1-3, 4-7, 8-9, webinar).

 ---

-## 2. Common Scenarios & Responses
+## Common problems

-### Scenario A – Great open rates, poor click-through

-**Likely causes:**
+### Good opens, poor clicks

+**Probably:**
-- Subject lines are strong, but the body copy isn’t landing.
+- Subject line works but body copy isn't landing
-- CTAs are buried or feel vague.
+- CTA buried or vague
-- The next step doesn’t feel valuable enough.
+- Next step doesn't feel valuable

-**What to try:**
+**Try:**

-- Make the CTA clearer and more concrete (“See 3 examples of issues disabled users found in live sites” rather than “learn more”).
+- More specific CTA ("See 3 issues disabled users found" not "Learn more")
-- Move CTA higher (mid-email + end).
+- Move CTA higher
-- Add a one-sentence benefit before the CTA: “If you only skim one thing…”
+- Add benefit line before the CTA

 ---

-### Scenario B – Low opens across multiple emails
+### Low opens across multiple emails

-**Likely causes:**
+**Probably:**

-- Subject lines aren’t resonating (too generic or too long).
+- Subject lines too generic or long
-- List is poorly targeted (wrong people / wrong agencies).
+- List is wrong people
-- Deliverability problems (hitting spam or Promotions tabs heavily).
+- Deliverability issues

-**What to try:**
+**Try:**

-- A/B subject lines on a small segment:
+- A/B subject lines (curiosity vs benefit)
-  - Curiosity angle vs benefit angle.
-- Verify list quality:
-  - Remove obvious non-fits.
-- Check technical setup:
+- Tighten targeting, remove non-fits
-  - SPF/DKIM/DMARC for your sending domain.
+- Check SPF/DKIM/DMARC
-  - Reduce heavy images or complex templates.
+- Simplify template

 ---

-### Scenario C – Good engagement, poor webinar registrations
+### Good engagement, poor webinar registrations

-**Likely causes:**
+**Probably:**

-- The value of the webinar isn’t clear enough.
+- Value of webinar not clear
-- Too much friction on the registration page.
+- Too much friction on reg page
-- Timing/date doesn’t work for most people.
+- Timing doesn't work

-**What to try:**
+**Try:**

-- Tighten landing page copy:
+- "What you'll get" at top of landing page
-  - Put “What you’ll walk away with” at the top.
-  - Add 3–5 strong bullets.
-- Shorten the form (only essential fields).
+- Shorter form
-- Add “Can’t make it?
-Register to get the recording.”
+- Add "register for recording" option
-- Ask friendly agencies for honest feedback on the invite and timing.
+- Ask friendly agencies what would make them register

 ---

-### Scenario D – Good registration, low attendance
+### High registration, low attendance

-**Likely causes:**
+**Probably:**

-- Weak or missing reminder emails.
+- Weak reminders
-- Timing clashes (e.g. Friday late afternoon).
+- Timing (Friday afternoon)
-- People intend to watch the replay rather than attend live.
+- People planning to watch replay

-**What to try:**

-- Ensure reminders:
-  - 1 day before.
+**Try:**
-  - 1–2 hours before.
+- Better reminders (day before, 2 hours before)
-- Emphasise live-only benefits:
+- Emphasise live Q&A
-  - Q&A, chance to ask questions about their context.
-- Make replay easy to access and clearly communicated in follow-up.
+- Make replay easy to access in follow-up

 ---

-### Scenario E – Low interest in the pilot
+### Low interest in pilot

-**Likely causes:**
+**Probably:**

-- Offer not specific enough.
+- Offer not specific enough
-- Agencies unclear on pricing or fit.
+- Pricing unclear
-- Came across as “too big a jump” from a webinar.
+- Feels like a big jump from webinar

-**What to try:**

-- Clarify what the pilot includes in bullet form:
-  - One site, 1–2 journeys, 8–10 testers, fixed fee, clear timeline.
+**Try:**
+- Clearer bullet list of what's included
-- Be transparent about pricing bands (even if not exact numbers).
+- Transparent about pricing range
-- Share anonymised outcomes (“after the pilot, one agency used the findings to…”).
+- Share outcomes ("one agency used the report in a tender and...")

 ---

-## 3. When to Pause, When to Push Through
+## When to pause

-### Pause if:
+**Stop if:**

-- Spam complaints spike.
+- Spam complaints spike
-- Multiple “please remove me” replies come from a specific sub-segment (e.g. agencies too small or too niche).
+- Multiple "remove me" replies from a specific segment

-### Push through if:
+**Keep going if:**

-- Engagement is modest but steady.
+- Engagement is modest but steady
-- People are clicking but just not converting yet.
+- Clicks but no conversions yet (B2B takes multiple touches)
-- You’re mid-campaign and only a few emails in.
+- Only a few emails in

-Remember: B2B campaigns often take multiple touches before someone acts.

 ---

-## 4. Iterating After the Campaign
+## After the campaign

-Once the initial launch window is over:

-- Review:
+Look at:
-  - Which emails had the best clicks?
+- Which emails got best clicks?
-  - Which LinkedIn posts got genuine engagement?
+- Which LinkedIn posts got real engagement?
 - Where did pilots actually come from?

-- Build a **short evergreen sequence** using the best-performing pieces:
+Build an evergreen sequence from what worked:
-  - Email 1–2 style awareness.
+- Emails 1-2 style awareness
-  - Webinar recording as an asset (instead of a live invite).
+- Webinar recording as the asset
-  - Pilot as an ongoing offer.
+- Pilot as ongoing offer

-This turns your launch into a repeatable system rather than a one-off push.

 ---

-## 5. Long-Term Nurture Strategy

-For contacts who engaged but didn't convert during the campaign window:

-### "Keep Me Updated" Segment
+## Long-term nurture

-Anyone who replied with "not now" or similar:
+**For "not now" replies:**
-- Add to a low-touch nurture list.
+- Low-touch list
-- Monthly email: 1 useful insight, tip, or mini case study.
+- Monthly email: one useful insight, no hard sell
-- No hard sell – purely relationship maintenance.
-- Quarterly "checking in" email with soft CTA.
+- Quarterly check-in with soft CTA

-### Re-engagement Triggers

-Set up automated follow-ups when:
+**Triggers:**
-- A contact revisits the website (if tracking enabled).
+- Site revisits
-- You publish new content (case study, blog post, webinar recording).
+- New content published
-- Seasonal moments (start of Q2, pre-budget planning, etc.).
+- Seasonal moments ("Starting Q2 projects?")

-### Evergreen Sequence

-After the live campaign:
-1. Recycle Emails 1–3 with webinar recording CTA instead of live registration.
-2. Use Email 8–9 structure for pilot offer.
-3. Run this as an automated drip for new cold contacts.

-### Win-Back Campaign (3–6 months later)

-For contacts who went cold:
+**Win-back (3-6 months later):**
-- "We've been working with agencies like yours – here's what we've learned."
+- "We've been working with agencies like yours – here's what we've learned"
-- Share a new case study or anonymised outcome.
+- New case study
-- Soft CTA: "If timing is better now, we'd love to chat."
+- Soft CTA